dex-guru/guru-framework/gui/landing/index.md

         url: https://webforms.pipedrive.com/f/c6vRxuvEjYqAxWSu1hN3xF2Cm5KyUtB66yKiko2wxKvPIs2J5R6mPJUV3oMdjnoHpF,
         type: book,
       }
-    - { title: Participate in LBP, url: https://warehouse.dex.guru, type: book }
+    - { title: Participate in LBP, url: https://dex.guru, type: book }

-  text: "GURU Orchestration platform and Network is the culmination of our vision, integrating our existing services with a revolutionary new execution layer that enhances dApp capabilities through smart contract execution and AI-driven data insights.
-With the unique FlowOrchestrator system, GURU Orchestrator and Network enables seamless on-chain/off-chain interactions, transforming how decentralized applications interact with blockchain and AI technologies."
+  text: "The GURU Network provides a transformative platform for startup innovators and dApp builders, integrating AI and blockchain technologies to simplify the development process and operations of startup as a business."

 partners:
   subtitle: We secured a total of $6 million through two successful venture capital rounds to develop a sophisticated trading terminal and deliver dependable market data.